izgzhen/iris-coq/README.md

-# IRIS COQ DEVELOPMENT, MOSEL VERSION
+# IRIS COQ DEVELOPMENT

-This is the Coq development of the [Iris Project](http://iris-project.org), in the MoSeL version.
+This is the Coq development of the [Iris Project](http://iris-project.org).

 A LaTeX version of the core logic definitions and some derived forms is available in [docs/iris.tex](docs/iris.tex).
 A compiled PDF version of this